chenzitw/semantic-validator/README.md

 ## Usage

-The base unit of semantic validator is a function which accepts the value as an argument for validation.
-We defines it in TypeScript:
+The base unit of the semantic validator is a function which accepts the value as an argument for validation.
+We define it in TypeScript like below.
 ```typescript
 type Validator<T = any> = (val: T) => boolean;
 ```

-This validator tool have several methods in two types: validator operator (op) and validator creator (is).
+This validator tool has several methods in two types: validator operator (op) and validator creator (is).

 For example, we can call a validator creator such as `is.integer()` to create a validator which expects the number should be an integer.
 We can also call `is.greaterThan(100)` to create a validator which expects the number is greater than 100.
 If we want to match both conditions, we can use a validator operator like `op.and(validator1, validator2)` to combine two validators.